Biden team moves swiftly to tackle pipeline political peril

 “We have been in very, very close contact with Colonial Pipeline,” Biden said.
 “I think you’re going to hear some good news in the next 24 hours and I think we’ll be getting that under control.”

 The president followed up later Wednesday with an executive order to improve cybersecurity.
-Biden’s team seized on the shutdown as an argument for approving the president’s $2.3 trillion infrastructure package.
-Keeping up Biden’s focus, the White House said the president would deliver remarks on the pipeline incident Thursday morning.
+Biden’s team also seized on the shutdown as an argument for approving the president’s $2.3 trillion infrastructure package.

 Transportation Secretary Pete Buttigieg said the cyberattack was a reminder that infrastructure is a national security issue and investments for greater resilience are needed.